bluey22/tee-time/README.md

 # tee-time
-A Java+SQL CLI tool for Golf Leagues and Membership Sharing
+A Java + SQL CLI tool for Golf Leagues and Membership Sharing

-## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.

 ## Folder Structure

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
+- `src`: source code for Java CLI
+- `sql`: source code for SQL
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management